 A checklist of essentials to take to uni in Australia.
 The list contains 120 things to pack before going to university or college.
-For international students, you can use the list as a buying guide after arriving.

 What do I need for uni?